 An example of how I generate investment ideas

 As Mike has played a role in my uranium education and since many people have asked me how I generate investment ideas I thought this would be a great segue into how uranium initially caught my interest and perhaps an example of how one can go about turning a fuzzy idea into a possible investment.
 (Note that this post is only meant to be an example of the initial stages.
-It won’t cover the work on individual companies as that would be outside the scope of one article.)
+It won’t cover the work on individual companies as that would be outside the scope of one article)

 How Xi Jinping showed me the light in a roundabout way

 So who are these speeches aimed at?
 Probably first and foremost the leaders out in the municipalities throughout China.
-If they don’t listen to what the President wants and then implements his wishes they will be out of a job.
+If they don’t listen to what the President wants and then implement his wishes they will be out of a job.
 So it gets done.

 From GDP growth to blue skies again